IELTS Essay 419 - Children are given too much free time

 You should spend about 40 minutes on this task.

 Some people believe that children are given too much free time.
 They feel that this time should be used to do more school work.
-To what extent do you agree to that?

 How do you think children should spend their free time?